( 30 ECTS Credits )

 Critical Images will offer lectures, seminars and workshops intended to advance practice-based artistic research and critical artistic forms.
 The aim is to build on the anonymous Syrian film collective Abounaddara’s framework to experiment with the production of images and to develop a critical, ethical discourse on the right to the image.

-The course is led by artist Katarina Nitsch and will be additionally taught by national and international guest lecturers; artists, filmmakers, researchers, writers, activists, human rights lawyers, philosophers and political thinkers; Nisrine Al Zahre, linguistic researcher, Ecole des Hautes Etudes en Sciences Sociales, Paris, Claire Atherton, film editor, Charif Kiwan, filmmaker and member of Abounaddara, Sylvie Lindeperg, professor of History, Université de Paris1 Panthéon-Sorbonne, Marcia Sá Cavalcante Schuback, professor of philosophy, Södertörn University, Rania Stephan, filmmaker, Cecilia Sjöholm, professor of Aesthetics, Södertörn University, Dork Zabunyan, professor of Film Studies, Paris 8 and others.
+The course is led by artist Katarina Nitsch and will be additionally taught by national and international guest lecturers; artists, filmmakers, researchers, writers, activists, human rights lawyers, philosophers and political thinkers; Nisrine Al Zahre, linguistic researcher, Ecole des Hautes Etudes en Sciences Sociales, Paris, Nathalie Delbard, professor of Visual Arts, Université de Lille, Charif Kiwan, filmmaker and member of Abounaddara, Sylvie Lindeperg, professor of History, Université de Paris1 Panthéon-Sorbonne, Jacques Rancière, professor of philosophy at European Graduate School (EGS) and Paris 8, Marcia Sá Cavalcante Schuback, professor of philosophy, Södertörn University, Rania Stephan, filmmaker, Cecilia Sjöholm, professor of Aesthetics, Södertörn University, Dork Zabunyan, professor of Film Studies, Paris 8 and others.

 On one hand, the discussions will promote debate over the dignity of representation as an abstract proposition for the law and the fields of political science, philosophy and ethics.
 Equally, on the other hand, the course approaches this right in terms of its practical application: as an everyday, professional practice to be implemented by artists, media and the civil society.